 Man’s Best Friend?

 But it gets even worse.
-Earlier, God shouted out the warning, “I will also send wild beasts among you, which shall rob you of your children, and destroy your cattle, and make you few in number; and your high ways shall be desolate” (Leviticus 26:22).
+God warns, “I will also send wild beasts among you, which shall rob you of your children, and destroy your cattle, and make you few in number; and your high ways shall be desolate” (Leviticus 26:22).

 The warning is repeated in Revelation 6:8.
 Man, responsible for the extinction of hundreds if not thousands of species of creatures, now faces a grave danger—at the jaws of wild animals.
 Of even greater threat than being bitten out of self-defense is being directly attacked and consumed as part of a source of dwindling food supplies.